-Indulge a little and buy things that will cheer you up.
-Get yourself a new piece of clothing, a watch, a new piece of technology, or anything else that will make you smile ear to ear.
+Indulge a little and buy things that cheer you up.
+Get yourself a new piece of clothing, a watch, a new piece of technology, or anything that will make you smile ear to ear.

 13. Take up a new hobby